skynettechnologies/strapi-plugin-all-in-one-accessibility/README.md

 To integrate the **All-in-One Accessibility** widget into your website or Strapi frontend, follow the steps below:

-### Integration Guide: Adding the Accessibility Widget

-To integrate the **All-in-One Accessibility** widget into your website or Strapi frontend, follow the steps below:

 #### Add the Script
 Place the following script in the **header** or **footer** section of your website or frontend: